Pteratato/Oasis/Oasis_CH05.md

 *He was underground.*

-Even in the blackness there was no mistaking the air of the underground; cool, damp, and stagnant.
-There was no salt taste in the air, however, which was his only reassurance that he hadn’t been betrayed.
+Even in the blackness there was no mistaking subterranean air; cool, damp, and stagnant.
+There was no salt taste in the air, however, reassuring him that he hadn't been betrayed.

 *He was naked, but not shackled.*